 Many agricultural operations are installing onsite generation without first investigating energy efficiency opportunities.
 This is likely due to the highly visible nature of solar panels, which can help differentiate an operation as "green" and therefore more desirable to a certain group of customers.
-There is an opportunity to leverage the solar
+There is an opportunity to leverage the solar transaction to promote a more integrated project that includes energy efficiency measures.

-MCE will offer customers a SPOC to help navigate the landscape of demand side management opportunities.
+MCE will offer customers a Single Point of Contact (SPOC) to help navigate the landscape of demand side management opportunities.
 The SPOC serves as a facilitator and participant advocate, helping to guide the property owner through the process from initial contact to project completion.
 The SPOC would track and manage a comprehensive suite of opportunities to save energy and reduce greenhouse gas emissions, and ensure that agricultural customers are aware of all options at their sites.